 Singapore signed its first double tax agreement with Canada in 1976.
 In order to increase economic cooperation and provide for new advantageous tax conditions to Canadian and Singapore companies, the two states amended their convention in 2011 and enforced in 2012.
 The following taxes are covered by the Singapore-Canada double taxation treaty:

 The agreement clarifies that the income tax is made up of several elements in the case of both contracting states.
-Our company formation agents in Singapore can provide you with more information about the elements of income comprised in the double tax agreement with Canada.
+Our local agents who can assist you open a company in Singapore can provide you with more information about the elements of income comprised in the double tax agreement with Canada.

 As all other Singapore double taxation agreements, the one with Canada provides for a series of facilities resulting in tax reductions or exemptions for certain incomes.
 The Singapore-Canada double taxation convention provides for the following rates:

 In order to avoid double taxation, both Canada and Singapore will grant an allowance against the tax paid in the other contracting state.
 Our company formation consultants can help Canadian investors take advantage of the provisions of this double tax treaty and can also help them open a company in Singapore.